SioKCronin/OctoHand/README.md

-# khepri
+# Akko

-This is my first attempt at a deep RL agent built with the hope of connecting insights from the cephalopod community.
+Akko is a deep RL agent alogorithm inspired by insights gleaned from the cephalopod community.

 ## Scorecard